NZXTCorp/web-integrations-docs/pages/index.md

 ### CAM Monitoring Data {% .jumbo %}

-Soon you will be able to create Web Integrations using monitoring data directly from NZXT CAM.
+Create Web Integrations using monitoring data directly from NZXT CAM.
 Complete with Typescript definitions and a simple API.
 This will give you all the data you need to create interactive and informative displays.

 {% /item %}